alecazam/kram/README.md

 python3.exe -m pip install -U pip python3.exe -m pip install -r ../scripts/requirements.txt

-# these scripts process all the platforms on 8 threads
+# this uses 8 processes, and bundles the results to a zip file
+../scripts/kramTextures.py --jobs 8 -p android --bundle

+# this writes out a script of all commands and runs on threads in a single process
-../scripts/kramTextures.py -p android --bundle ../scripts/kramTextures.py --jobs 8 -p ios --script ../scripts/kramTextures.py --jobs 8 -p mac --script --force ../scripts/kramTextures.py --jobs 8 -p win --script --force
+../scripts/kramTextures.py --jobs 8 -p ios --script
+../scripts/kramTextures.py --jobs 8 -p mac --script --force ../scripts/kramTextures.py --jobs 8 -p win --script --force

+# To move towards supercompressed ktx2 files, the following flags convert ktx output to ktx2

-# if ktxsc and ktx2ktx2 are found in the path, then these scripts generate ktx2 output, and then bundle them into a zip
+# if ktxsc and ktx2ktx2 are present in the path, then these scripts generate ktx2 output, and then bundle them into a zip
 ../scripts/kramTextures.py -p any --ktx2 --bundle
 ../scripts/kramTextures.py -p android --ktx2 --bundle --check

-# this runs tests across all platforms
+# if ktxsc and ktx2ktx2 are present in the path, this runs kramTextures across all platforms, requires ktx2ktx2
-../scripts/kramTest.sh
+../scripts/kramTests.sh

 ```